-Mobile plan
+Cellular plan

-If you're part of a shared mobile plan, other members of the plan may have access to your location, call and messaging activity, or billing details.
-Contact your service provider to learn more about your plan and to see what additional safety measures can be placed on your account, such as an access PIN or security code, before changes can be made.
+If you're part of a shared cellular plan, other members of the plan may have access to your location, call and messaging activity, or billing details.
+Contact your carrier to learn more about your plan and to see what additional safety measures can be placed on your account, such as an access PIN or security code, before changes can be made.

-If you don't have a shared plan but someone else has online access to your mobile plan account, they may also have access to your location, call and messaging activity, or billing details.
-Taking into account any potential impacts to your safety and privacy, you may want to consider updating your the passwords, PINs and any other security features associated with your mobile plan.
+If you don't have a shared plan but someone else has online access to your cellular plan account, they may also have access to your location, call and messaging activity, or billing details.
+Taking into account any potential impacts to your safety and privacy, you may want to consider updating your the passwords, pins, and any other security features associated with your cellular plan.